topaz-gitadmin/Manual/docs/intro.md

 Welcome to the user documentation web page for Fusion5 extensions for Microsoft Dynamics 365 Business Central.
 Here you will find all the information you need to install, configure and use our extensions to enhance your business processes and workflows.

 Our extensions are designed to work seamlessly with Microsoft Dynamics 365 Business Central, a cloud-based business management solution that helps you connect your financials, sales, service, and operations.
-You can find our extensions [listed in Microsoft App Source, the official marketplace for Microsoft solutions](https://appsource.microsoft.com/en-us/marketplace/apps?search=fusion5&page=1&product=dynamics-365-business-central).
+You can find some of our extensions [listed in Microsoft App Source, the official marketplace for Microsoft solutions](https://appsource.microsoft.com/en-us/marketplace/apps?search=fusion5&page=1&product=dynamics-365-business-central).

 ### Available Extensions